-Do you suffer from an injury or ailment that limits your normal daily functioning or physical activity?
+Do you experience symptoms from an injury or ailment that limits your normal daily functioning or physical activity?

-Lipogems is an FDA cleared medical device that is used to take fat (also known as adipose tissue) from your abdomen and inject it into your arthritic and or painful joint.
-This helps to alleviate joint pain and allow you to regain function and return to your daily activities.
+Lipogems is an FDA-cleared medical device that is used to take fat (also known as adipose tissue) from your abdomen and inject it into your arthritic and or painful joint.
+This helps to alleviate joint pain and allows you to regain function and return to your daily activities.

 What to Expect During the Procedure

 Under local anesthesia, the fat (adipose tissue) is taken from the abdomen through a small incision in the skin.
 Lipogems then washes your fat tissue to remove the inflammatory oils and blood but preserves the natural and beneficial properties of the tissue.

 Lipogems is an alternative to surgery, or may be used in addition to your surgery.
 Benefits of Lipogems include:

 - The procedure is done in the office and takes about one hour.

 - It is a minimally invasive procedure, performed under a local anesthetic